PlatinumFusion/WindowsIOTLEDMatrix/README.md

 # WindowsIOTLEDMatrix
 This Library allows you to use LED Matrix with your Raspberry Pi 3 on Windows IOT Core.

-It is working with LED matrices 32x16 that can be chained.
-Currently tested to a chain of 4 matrices of 32x32 => 128x32
+#Currently in Dev

 I have remapped the pinout to refect the adapter used by https://github.com/hzeller/rpi-rgb-led-matrix The numbers below are not the header pins on the rpi, but the gpio numbers